alexis-gss/github-project-template/README.md

 ### Fixing a Bug

-When fixing a bug please make sure to test it in several browsers including ie11.
+When fixing a bug please make sure to test it in several browsers.
 If you are not able to do so, mention that in a PR comment, so other contributors can do it.

 ### Proposing a Change

 When implementing a feature please create an issue first explaining your idea and asking whether there's need for such a feature.
 Remember the script's core philosophy is to stay simple and minimal, doing one thing and doing it right.

-# Documentation

-You can find all the documentation of this package on this link : [Github Project Template documentation](https://docs-github-project-template.alexis-gousseau.com).

 # Changelog